KagontleBooysen/Heart-Disease-Prediction/README.md

 ## Usage

--Number of bikers
+- Number of bikers
--Number of smokers
+- Number of smokers
 3. Get the predicted percentage of heart disease in the town's population.

 ## Dataset